-Yet another Sticks’n’Sushi is to be found a short walk from the University of Cambridge.
-Situated next to Jamie’s and across from the popular Pint Shop, we could not have asked for a better location.
-Drop in for a Solo menu served on our rustic stoneware, or enjoy a meal surrounded by the buzz of student chatter.
+Our first adventure outside London came when we opened our Sticks’n’Sushi Cambridge restaurant, found a short walk from the University of Cambridge and situated opposite the Cambridge Corn Exchange on Wheeler street, we could not have asked for a better location.
+Drop in for a solo menu served on our rustic stoneware, or enjoy a meal surrounded by the buzz of student chatter.

 Grandiose monumentality and harmonic proportions